arnaudmeauzoone/build_debian_arm/README.md

 README.md
 debian.jpg
 first-script.sh
+second-script.sh
 output/
 +--debian_armhf_jessie.tar.bz2

 ```

-You will have to copie the tar.bz2 file to your android device
+You will have to copy the tar.bz2 file and the second-script.sh to your android device inside the same folder

-For exemple in /data/tmp or in sdcard folder
+For exemple in /data/tmp/debian or in sdcard folder

-Then make sure that the partiction you have copied the file on your android device is mounted read write.
+Then make sure that the partiction you have copied the files on your android device is mounted read write.
 You will need to have a rooted android phone

 Then run the second script on your android device in the same folder that the tar.bz2 file

-You will end-up in a fully working chroot debian environment on your android device
+You will end-up in a fully working chroot debian jessie environment on your android device

 ## First Script